-All of the internal registers in an unprogrammed ADM1065 device from the factory are set to 0.
-Because of this, the PDOx pins are pulled to GND by a weak (20 k $\Omega$ ) on-chip pull-down resistor.
+All of the internal registers in an unprogrammed ADM1068 device from the factory are set to 0.
+Because of this, the PDOx pins are pulled to GND by a weak (20 k Ω) on-chip pull-down resistor.

-As the input supply to the ADM1065 ramps up on VPx or VH, all PDOx pins behave as follows:
+As the input supply to the ADM1068 ramps up on VPx or VH, all PDOx pins behave as follows:

-- Input supply = 0 V to 1.2 V. The PDOs are high impedance. - Input supply = 1.2 V to 2.7 V. The PDOs are pulled toGND by a weak (20 k $\Omega$ ) on-chip pull-down resistor. - Supply > 2.7 V. Factory programmed devices continue to pull all PDOs to GND by a weak (20 k $\Omega$ ) on-chip pull-down resistor.
+- Input supply = 0 V to 1.2 V. PDOs high impedance. - Input supply = 1.2 V to 2.7 V. PDOs pulled to GND by a weak (20 k Ω) on-chip pull-down resistor. - Supply > 2.7 V. Factory programmed devices continue to pull all PDOs to GND by a weak ($20 \text{ k}\Omega$) on-chip pull-down resistor.
 Programmed devices download current EEPROM configuration data, and the programmed setup is latched.
-The PDO then goes to the state demanded by the configuration.
-This provides a known condition for the PDOs during power-up.
+The PDO then goes to the state demanded by the configuration, providing a known condition for the PDOs during power-up.

-The internal pull-down can be overdriven with an external pullup of suitable value tied from the PDOx pin to the required pull-up voltage.
-The 20 k $\Omega$ resistor must be accounted for in calculating a suitable value.
+The internal pull-down can be overdriven with an external pull-up of suitable value tied from the PDOx pin to the required pull-up voltage.
+The 20 $k\Omega$ resistor must be accounted for in calculating a suitable value.
 For example, if PDOx must be pulled up to 3.3 V, and 5 V is available as an external supply, the pull-up resistor value is given by